Provisional Driving Licence – A Complete Driver’s Guide

 If you already own a car, you can buy some learner driver insurance from a motor vehicle insurance provider.
 Don’t be surprised if it’s expensive.
 In their eyes, a learner can be a high-risk driver, so you’ll probably pay more for the privilege.
 Don’t be tempted to drive without insurance, as it’s a serious offence and you could lose your licence.

-You will not get enough driving practice from your formal instruction lessons alone, so try to ask friends and family to take you out on the road.
+You may not get enough driving practice from your formal instruction lessons alone unless you’ve got a really big budget, so try to ask friends and family to take you out on the road.
 You can drive on every public road except motorways as long as the supervising driver satisfies the legal requirements, you have motor insurance, and the car displays ‘L’ Plates.

 Remember to record your private practice in different driving conditions to show your instructor.